How to Improve Mobility

 Physical and Occupational Therapy

 One of the most important steps you can take to maintain or improve your mobility is to undergo physical or occupational therapy.
 A physical therapist can recommend exercises and treatments to help maintain strength and flexibility while preventing discomfort or pain.
-Occupational therapists can help ALS patients learn new ways to do common everyday tasks, and recommend equipment to improve mobility.
+Occupational therapists can help people living with ALS learn new ways to do common everyday tasks, and recommend equipment to improve mobility.
 All of the other recommendations listed below are best done under the guidance of a physical or occupational therapist.

 Range of motion and stretching exercises can help people with ALS maintain flexibility, making movement easier.